shivamdhama/ML_mini-projects/Predict The Cancer/Readme.md

 I have used Random Forest algorithm in this task and got the accuracy arround 95% .

 But after the tuinig the model parameters i got accuracy arround 97.90 %  which is pretty good.

 Technology used:

 Python with Sklearn

 Algorithm: Random Forest

 Visualization by Pandas

-acuuracy: 97.90%
+Acuuracy: 97.90%

 Data source: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data

 My kernal: https://www.kaggle.com/dhamashivam/breast-cancer-classification-by-random-forest